Nuclear-free zone: Austria

 Austria is a nuclear free zone, when a nuclear power station was built during the 1970s at Zwentendorf, Austria, start-up was prevented by a popular vote in 1978.
 The completed power plant is now marketed as a shooting location for film and television.
 On July 9, 1997, the Austrian Parliament voted unanimously to maintain the country's anti-nuclear policy.

 Ironically, the headquarters of the International Atomic Energy Agency is located in Vienna, and the IAEA maintains nuclear laboratories both in Vienna and Seibersdorf.
 The IAEA has also established programs to assist nuclear energy projects in developing countries.

 Austria's anti-nuclear stance also causes tension with its nuclear neighbors.
 Vienna is located close to the Czech reactor at Temelin, and four reactors are being built in neighboring Slovakia and two in neighboring Hungary.

 Canada

-Vancouver is a nuclear weapons free city.
-Victoria, British Columbia is also a nuclear weapons free city.
-This has caused problems as nearby Esquimalt houses CFB Esquimalt, Canada's Pacific naval base, which is used frequently by the United States Navy.
-The USN routinely sends ships or aircraft carriers loaded with nuclear weapons to Esquimalt.
-As a result, the ships are forced to dock out of the city limits as not to violate the city by-laws.The policy does not limit operations at TRIUMF, Canada's national laboratory for nuclear and particle physics at the University of British Columbia, Vancouver.
-The province of British Columbia also bans mining for uranium, and the construction of nuclear power plants within its territorial limits.